apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 component and copy into the respective directory with no version number, e.g.
 `traffic_ops/traffic_ops.rpm`, `traffic_portal/traffic_portal.rpm`.

-    cd infrastructure/cdn-in-a-box/traffic_ops
+    cd infrastructure/cdn-in-a-box
     docker-compose up --build

-The process creates containers for each with ports exposed on the host.
+The process creates containers for each component with ports exposed on the host.
 The following should be available once the system is running:

     Traffic Portal: https://localhost